Have You Been Charged With A Crime In Louisville, Kentucky? Here Is How The Arraignment Process Works.

-Educating the Judge and Prosecutor About My Client
+Educating The Judge And Prosecutor About My Client

 Pretrial/Probable Cause Hearing Date

 Those charged with misdemeanors will be given a date to reappear before the appropriate court for subsequent proceedings.
 While a person cannot be compelled to speak, it is often beneficial to respond to the court's inquiries concerning job status and living arrangements.
-The court is looking to assure itself that the defendant has ties to the community and will return to court.
-If you were arrested and released, the Pretrial Services worker will give you information concerning the time and court in which you must appear for arraignment.
+The court is looking to ensure that the defendant has ties to the community and will return to court.
+If you were arrested and released, the Probation and Pretrial Services worker will give you information concerning the time and court in which you must appear for arraignment.